Institutional Review Board

 Web-Based Training: CITI (Collaborative Institutional Training Initiative)

-Seattle Children’s also accepts the web-based training through the University of Miami.
-Please note: Either the Biomedical or the Social/Behavioral Research course can be taken to fulfill the requirements of human subjects training, depending on what type will be most useful for your area of research.
+Seattle Children’s also accepts the web-based training through the Collaborative Institutional Training Initiative (CITI) Program.
+Follow the CITI instructions to register and/or complete a course.
+Please note: Either the Biomedical or the Social/Behavioral Research course can be taken to fulfill the requirements of human subjects training, depending on what type will be most useful for your area of research

 This training is available to staff and students of the University of Washington and staff at Fred Hutch.